Wave: Mobile App Platform

 How can we inform students about the community efforts of their peers, encourage participation, and provide positive reinforcement for their hard work?

-Based on the research insights, we began brainstorming potential solutions that would address our 3 challenges and through affinity diagramming, narrowed down 5 top solutions:
+After conducting this user research, we began brainstorming potential solutions that would address our 3 challenges and

-Newsletters: Educate youth on community/social issues to incite them to become changemakers, Offer recognition for student projects
+Educate youth on social issues to incite them to become changemakers and offer recognition

 Why this solution?